Arthur Henderson Smith: The Boxer Uprising

-Smith’s role in the siege was a minor one as a gate guard, but he gathered material for his book, China in Convulsion, which is the most detailed account of the Boxer Rebellion.
+Smith's role in the siege was a minor one as a gate guard, but he gathered material for his book, China in Convulsion, which is the most detailed account of the Boxer Rebellion.
 In 1906, Smith helped to persuade President Theodore Roosevelt to devote the indemnity payments China was making to the United States to the education of Chinese students.
 More than $12 million was spent on this Boxer Indemnity Scholarship Program.

 Influence and legacy

 Smith's acerbic style and pithy judgments excited interest in both Chinese and Westerners.
 Chinese Characteristics was translated into Japanese, and from that translation into Chinese.
 One study found that among English readers the book was the most widely read book on China until it was replaced by Pearl Buck's The Good Earth (1931).
-Gu Hongming, who idealized Imperial China, harshly criticised Smith, but the pioneer of China's new literary language Lu Xun wrote that he was influenced by Chinese Characteristics.
+Gu Hongming, who idealized Imperial China, harshly criticized Smith, but the pioneer of China's new literary language Lu Xun wrote that he was influenced by Chinese Characteristics.